xxks-kkk/linuxjedi.co.uk/content/blog/2017/06/15/leetcode-crawler.md

 which removes carriage return character (`^M`) and linux newline character.

 That's it for the leetcode scraper.
 This is actually the first scraper I have ever written.
-It doesn't look hard as it sounds.
+It is not as hard as I imagined.
 I think that's majorly because of the powerful python language and its libraries.